ideadsnow/notion-auto-format/README.md

    ```

 4. **Configure the Notion Token**:
    Make sure to manually replace `NOTION_TOKEN = "your_integration_token"` in the code with your own Notion integration token.
-You can create your integration and obtain the token at this address: [Create Notion Integration](https://www.notion.so/profile/integrations).
+You can create your integration and obtain the token here: [Create Notion Integration](https://www.notion.so/profile/integrations).

 ## Usage